Haivision/srt/docs/statistics.md

 #### usSndDuration

-Same as `usSndDurationTotal`, but measured on a specified interval.
+Same as [usSndDurationTotal](#usSndDurationTotal), but measured on a specified interval.

 #### pktReorderDistance